ariard/lightning-rfc/12-offer-encoding.md

 Invoices are a request for payment, and when the payment is made they it can be combined with the invoice to form a cryptographic receipt.

-The designated prefix for invoices is `lni`.
+The human-readable prefix for invoices is `lni`.
 It can be sent in response to an `invoice_request` using `onion_message` `invoice` field.

 1. tlvs: `invoice`